-Pair of Mid-Century Modern Ward Bennet designed office chairs, circa 1960s.
-These were hand picked by Florence Knoll.
-They are from the Saarinen designed and Paley curated CBS NY Headquarters.
-These examples have mirror polished chrome bases with swivel casters.
+Mid-Century Modern Ward Bennet designed office chair, circa 1960s.
+Florence Knoll curated all interior furnishings for the Saarinen designed CBS NY Headquarters known as Blackrock.
+This example has mirror polished chrome bases with swivel casters.
 Newly restored and upholstered with light khaki material to match the original.
 Custom upholstery is available upon request.
 Chair tilts, swivels and is adjustable.
 They are in excellent condition.

 As a teenager, Bennett worked a variety of jobs in New York City’s Garment District.
 Despite his lack of formal artistic training, he travelled to Paris and drew for haute couture collections.
 Bennett enrolled at the Istituto d’Arte Porta Romana in Florence before attending the Académie de la Grande Chaumière in Paris in 1937, where he worked with sculptor Constantin Brancusi.
 Bennett returned to New York several years later and, in the 1940s, began his first forays into interior design while also producing ceramics and jewelry.
 His debut in the Whitney Museum Annual Exhibition (1944) led to a one-man show at MoMA.